 DPM graduates may pursue plant health professional careers in academia, industry, and government.

 For a full listing of current DPM alumni employers, click here.

 For more news from our Alumni check out the Alumni spotlight stories.

 Are you interested in more DPM News?
 Read our new publication, DPM News.
 Please e-mail suggestions or submissions for DPM News to the DPM Director: Amanda Hodges.
-For additional DPM news and information, read the DPM Director’s Blog or like the DPM Program on Facebook.
+For additional DPM news and information, follow the DPM Program on Facebook.